ZahraO1/Music-Review-API/README.md

 # Spootify-Review-API
 ***

-Music-Review-API is an API where users can access and manipulate reviews for a song.
+Music-Review-API is an API where users can access and view, create, update, and delete reviews for a song.

 ### **Setup**
 ***